trustwallet/blockatlas/README.md

 ### Prerequisite
  * [Go Toolchain](https://golang.org/doc/install) versions 1.14+

- Depends on what type of Blockatlas service you would like to run will also be needed.
+ Depends on what type of Block Atlas service you would like to run will also be needed.
  * [Postgres](https://www.postgresql.org/download) to store user subscriptions and latest parsed block number
  * [Rabbit MQ](https://www.rabbitmq.com/#getstarted) to pass subscriptions and send transaction notifications